vitoramr/Kaggle-Titanic-Classify/README.md

 # Kaggle - Titanic Challenge
 ## Machine Learning from Disaster

-This project uses the [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview) Kaggle Challenge to use data to predict whether a person that was in the Titanic survived or not to the disaster.
+This project is inpired in the [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview) Kaggle Challenge to use data to predict whether a person that was in the Titanic survived or not to the disaster.

-The purpose of this project was to apply new knowledge of Machine Learning and Neural Networks, as well as to practice new tools of the TensorFlow, pandas and Scikit-Learn.
+This is a well-known Kaggle challenge for begginners, and there is plenty of material available to learn and to improve your project.
+I worked in this project with the purpose of applying my new knowledge of Machine Learning and Neural Networks.
+With the material I found online I could learn new tools of the pandas, scipy and Scikit-Learn libraries.

 The different programs try different approaches to the problem and achieve different accuracies.